-Using the foundation provided by the Early Engagement phase, a decision will be made on whether a project should proceed to an EA during the Readiness Decision.
-Typically, the early engagment phase will provide that enough information is available to confirm readiness to start an EA, with key issues identified for resolution later in the EA process.
+Using the foundation provided by the Early Engagement phase, a decision is made on whether a project should proceed to an EA during the Readiness Decision.
+Typically, the early engagement phase will provide enough information to confirm readiness to start an EA, with key issues identified for resolution later in the EA process.
 Occasionally, a project may be terminated or exempted from an EA, by a Minister’s decision.
 Participating Indigenous nations have an opportunity to provide a notice of their consent or lack of consent if the recommendation is to exempt or terminate the project from the EA process.

 Process Planning formalizes how the EA must be carried out, including: identifying the required information; defining who does what, when, and how; and determining how participants work together for the rest of the EA and future engagement approaches (including public engagement).
 Each Process Order is customized to reflect the project and uses the foundation built in the Early Engagement and the Readiness Decision phases to set the scope, procedures, and methods of the EA.

-During Application Review, the EAO, participating Indigenous nations, Technical Advisory Committee, and Community Advisory Committee review the draft Application, and direction is provided to the proponent on revisions that should be reflected in the final Application.
+During Application Review, the EAO, participating Indigenous nations, Technical Advisory Committee, and Community Advisory Committee review the Application and direction is provided to the proponent on revisions that should be reflected in the revised Application.
 The direction includes the results from public engagement in the draft Application and any matters regarding advice provided by the Technical Advisory Committee or Community Advisory Committee.

-An effects assessment of the project is conducted, resulting in development of a draft assessment report and draft EA certificate (with condition).
-These drafts reflect engagement with Participating Indigenous Nations, the Technical Advisory Committee, and the Community Advisory Committee.
-Before referral to Provincial decision-makers, the public will have an opportunity to comment on draft Assessment Report that describes the potential effects of the project, and the draft EA Certificate and associated legally binding conditions the proponent must follow for the life of the project, should a certificate be issued.
+An effects assessment of the project is conducted, resulting in development of a draft Assessment Report and draft EA Certificate (with conditions).
+These drafts reflect engagement with participating Indigenous nations, the Technical Advisory Committee, and the Community Advisory Committee.
+Before referral to provincial decision-makers, the public will have an opportunity to comment on the draft Assessment Report that describes the potential effects of the project, and the draft EA Certificate and associated legally binding conditions the proponent must follow for the life of the project, should a certificate be issued.

 Recommendations to inform Provincial decision-makers are also prepared.
-Participating Indigenous nations have the opportunity to provide notice of their consent or lack of consent on the recommendation to Provincial decision-makers.
+Participating Indigenous nations have the opportunity to provide notice of their consent or lack of consent to issuing an environmental assessment certificate.

-Once the referral package is submitted to Provincial decision-makers, the Ministers must consider the Assessment Report, the Chief Executive Assessment Officer’s recommendations, the sustainability and reconciliation purposes of the EAO and any other matters they consider relevant to the public interest.
-If the recommendation does not align with a notice of consent or lack of consent, Ministers must offer a meeting to that Participating Indigenous Nation.
+Once the referral package is submitted to provincial decision-makers, the Ministers must consider the Assessment Report, the Chief Executive Assessment Officer’s recommendations, the sustainability and reconciliation purposes of the EAO and any other matters they consider relevant to the public interest.
+If the recommendation on whether the project is consistent with the promotion of sustainability does not align with a notice of consent or lack of consent, Ministers must offer a meeting to that participating Indigenous nation.

-Ministers can decide to issue a certificate, or refuse to issue a certificate, and are required to publish reasons for their decision.
-If the Ministers’ decision does not align with the notice of consent or lack of consent, reasons must be provided.
+Ministers can decide to issue a certificate or refuse to issue a certificate, and are required to publish reasons for their decision.
+If the Ministers’ decision does not align with the notice of consent or lack of consent provided by participating Indigenous nations, reasons must be provided.